 Research on Chemicals and Custom Synthesis

-The members of Georganics research department are actively engaging in the organic chemistry research at academic/university levels.
-Our interest lies in the basic research on new reaction cascades involving C-H activation/carbonylation, total syntheses of natural products and flow chemistry.
+The Georganics research department is actively engaged in organic chemistry research at an academic/university level.
+Our interest lies in fundamental research on new reaction cascades involving C-H activation/carbonylation, total syntheses of natural products, and flow chemistry.

-The application of flow chemistry is utilized in the synthesis of natural products and in the optimization of various reaction steps in the preparation of range of different products.
+Flow chemistry is utilized in the synthesis of natural products and in the optimisation of various reaction steps in the preparation of a range of different products.

-The active participation of our research group members in problem-solving of actual research challenges ensures the gain in the knowledge for custom synthesis/research program for our customers.
+The active participation of our research group members in problem solving current research challenges ensures that our knowledge expands for our custom synthesis/research programs or our customers.

 Asymmetric Formal Synthesis of (+)-Pyrenolide D